-Under the 'flexible' interpretation suggested above, a French court, mindful that enforcement would be within Iraq, might instead tailor orders to be sharia-compliant: that is, a simple interest rate pursuant to art 78 within the bounds of the Iraqi maximum rate of 7%, with additional compensation under art 74 for proven further losses.
-For example, it might award a lump sum reflecting inflation rates beyond the simple interest, which would be acceptable in Iraq as equivalent to ta'widh.
+Let us now consider what would happen were the matter heard by a French court and an Iraqi party were the creditor.
+This presents no problem under Opinion No. 14.
+The French court would award interest under CISG Article 78 pursuant to the Iraqi simple interest rate.
+However, if the Iraqi party were the debtor, a conflict quickly arises under the unmodified Opinion No. 14 rule.
+A French court would be bound to apply Article 78, as part of domestic French law,262 and would order the Iraqi debtor to pay interest at the French rate, which might be a compounding rate.
+Under the 'flexible' interpretation suggested above,263 a French court, mindful that enforcement would be within Iraq,264 might instead tailor orders to be sharia-compliant: that is, a simple interest rate pursuant to Article 78 within the bounds of the Iraqi maximum rate of 7%,265 with additional compensation under Article 74 for proven further losses.266 For example, it might award a lump sum reflecting inflation rates beyond the simple interest, which would be acceptable in Iraq as equivalent to ta'widh.